 Why Visit Myanmar

-This heart of the Old Empire in the 19th century, is soon becoming a major tour magnet.
+This heart of the Old Empire in the 19th century is soon becoming a significant tour magnet.
 Bagan, one of its famous sights, has just been named one of National Geographic's Top 2013 Ten Trips.
+But why visit?

 Today, the world has almost abandoned all sanctions as Myanmar started to open itself to the world.
 President Obama made history as the first US President to visit Myanmar.